openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

           Leuenberger: Enlightenment 1.0.0 for openSUSE](http://dominique.leuenberger.net/blog/?p=142)
       **

-Itâ€™s been a long time since I was in touch with Enlightenment, back in the young days I
+It’s been a long time since I was in touch with Enlightenment, back in the young days I
         used it as my first alternative Desktop Environment on Windows, before actually daring to switch to Linux.